CogniX-UP/CogniX-UP/README.md

 The Cognix platform is licensed under the GNU General Public License v3.0.
 See the LICENSE file in each repository for more details.

-## Contact

-For any questions, please contact us at [add a contact email].

 ## Acknowledgments

 COGNIX stands for "Electroencephalography and Eye Gaze-driven Framework for Intelligent and Real-Time Human Cognitive Modelling", which is a research project financially supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.).